-All applicants must answer questions which are necessary to ensure that individuals can lawfully enter a contract with a Shell company if they are successful in their application.
+All applicants must answer questions which are necessary to ensure that individuals can lawfully enter into a contract with a Shell company if they are successful in their application.
 In addition, for graduate hires, we utilize an online assessment tool which scores individuals on their suitability for employment, based on automated decision making to ensure objectivity.
 In those cases, you will be notified of this and you will have the opportunity to have such automated decisions reviewed by or on behalf of a member of the Shell recruitment team.
-Save as specifically notified to you during the recruitment process, no other automated decision making will take place to determine suitability or eligibility for employment or engagement as a contractor.
+Save for graduate hires or as specifically notified to you in a bespoke privacy notice or a supplementary privacy statement during the recruitment process, no profiling or automated decision making will take place to determine suitability or eligibility for employment or engagement as a contractor.

 - in order to take steps at the request of the Applicant prior to entering into a contract;

-- where it is necessary to comply with a legal obligation to which the relevant Shell company/companies is subject to ensure compliance with local employment, social security laws and regulations;
+- where it is necessary to comply with a legal obligation to which the relevant Shell company/companies is subject to ensure compliance with applicable employment, social security laws and regulations;

 - (only if legally required) with the explicit consent of the Applicant.